-SHARE is a peer mentoring program that seeks to reduce negative health outcomes associated with dangerous drinking and substance abuse among members of at-risk groups including veterans, Latinos, and LGBTQIA students.
+SHARE is a peer-to-peer health risk prevention program seeking to reduce negative health outcomes associated with dangerous drinking and substance abuse among members of at-risk groups including veterans, Latinos, and LGBTQIA students at Texas State.

 “Our SHARE peer mentors seek to reduce the negative health consequences of substance use among young adults in our community..” - Melinda Villagran, Ph.D., Principal Investigator

-Dr. Melinda Villagran, professor of Communication Studies, is the Principal Investigator of the SHARE grant.
-Ms. Marsha Burney, Lecturer in the Department of Communication Studies, leads the SHARE Pride peer mentoring program.
-Lt Col (retired) Paul Villagran, lecturer in the School of Journalism and Mass Communication, leads the Veteran Guiding Veterans peer mentoring program.
+Ms. Abbi Mott is the Senior Grant Specialist leading the SHARE team's programming activities.
+Ms. Marsha Burney, lecturer in the Department of Communication Studies, leads SHARE Pride for LGBTQIA students, and Lt.
+Col (retired) Paul Villagran, lecturer in the School of Journalism and Mass Communication, leads the Veteran Guiding Veterans program.
 SHARE's community partners include SM Nightlife, and their our popular establishments on the San Marcos Square including Stonewall Warehouse, Black Rabbit Saloon, Shade Rooftop and The Barfish Lounge.